burcakotlu/GLANET/docs/source/overview.rst

 GLANET
 ------

-GLANET is Genomic Loci ANnotation and Enrichment Tool.
+GLANET is Genomic Loci AssociatioN and Enrichment Tool.

 GLANET uses two sets of genomic intervals.
 Smaller set comes from the user, bigger set is the Annotation Library provided in the Data.zip.
 Smaller set is the user given input data consisting of genomic intervals that may come from GWAS yielded genomic variants or from a NGS experiment.
 On the other hand, bigger set consists of identified/annotated genomic intervals such as DNaseI Hypersensitive sites (DHs), Transcription Factor binding sites (TFs), Histone Modification sites (HMs), exons, introns, proximal and distal of